Skip to content

 6. Coaching and Bundled Offers

-Some creators sell bundles — like a month of content plus a video call, or a fitness program plus ongoing accountability.
-This works especially well if you’re in a non-adult niche, but adult creators do it too (selling girlfriend experiences, for example).
+Some creators sell bundles — a month of content plus a video call, or a fitness program with accountability check-ins.
+This works especially well for non-adult niches, but adult creators sell girlfriend experience (GFE) packages, mentorship access, and lifestyle bundles with great success.

 7. Referral Income

-OnlyFans has a referral program where you earn 5% of referred creators’ earnings for their first year.
+OnlyFans pays 5% of referred creators’ earnings for their first year.
 If you help other creators sign up and they start earning, you get a cut.
-This is passive income, but it requires networking.
+Low-effort passive income that rewards your network.

 How to Set Up Your OnlyFans for Maximum Earnings